Network QoS and VNFs

 Network Latency

-which is the deviation between the mean and the max/min values of the delay, and the correlation
+which is the deviation between the mean and the max/min values of the delay, and the correlation, which determines the

 maximum percent of difference between previous delay value and the current one.